Your Hands-On Guide To Systems Training Pitfalls, Time-tested strategies, and more

 Even the smallest of tasks cannot be done without proper resources.
 But we regularly see businesses venture into systems training without a proper budget.
 Without sufficient resources, hiccups are natural.
 For example, systems training programs often suffer from a lack of sufficient time.
 Remember that your employees have to go through the training and perform their routine tasks in the same amount of time at work.
 Their learning suffers when they are forced to squeeze both activities into the same number of hours at work.
 Other resources include funds, equipment, and continuous support.

-What Does a Successful Systems Training Looks Like
+What Does a Successful Systems Training Look Like

 Salient features of a successful systems training program